tsatria03/CookyCraze/docks/readme.txt

 Defines which sound plays based on the reward amount when a rank up occurs.

-The first entry whose min_amount is less than or equal to the reward amount is used.
 Order entries from lowest to highest.
+The entry with the highest min_amount that is still less than or equal to the reward amount is used.
 The last entry covers everything above its minimum.

 sound is relative to sounds/misc/.
+You can include a subfolder prefix to use a different folder, for example store/coin1.ogg.

 Default section.
 Format: target:min_amount:max_amount:unlock:message